 Reading-based Drawing Prompts

-Here are a few reading-based drawing prompts for you to try out with your own children or students:
+Here are a few reading-based drawing prompts for you to try out with your own children or students after or during a read-aloud:

 - Draw the main character.